-459 THE WRITING OF HISTORY Professor Dollar
+459 THE WRITING OF HISTORY

 How to implement the principles and techniques studied in 458 The Study of History.
 Usage of standard forms.
 Choosing a topic, collecting notes, assembling materials and writing drafts.
 Limited to graduate students in Historical Theology.
 Enrollment only with the consent of the professor.
 Prerequisite: 458 The Study of History.
-Elective.
-2 hours.